-Don’t overload your browser
+Don’t overload your browser with extensions

 Every extension you install adds a security risk and a performance burden to your browser.
 If you’ve got 15 extensions installed—and running—you’ll likely see a slowdown in browsing and even device processing speeds.
 Everything will just move slower, or your computer’s fan might even turn on more.

-Know what extensions you have
+Know what extensions you have installed

 Delete unused extensions

+Finally, you should delete any extension you’re not regularly using.
+If it’s not in daily or weekly use, it’s probably not worth keeping on your browser.
 When you look at your list of installed extensions, you might find more there than you thought.
-If you’re unsure how an extension got installed or where it came from, delete it!
+If you’re unsure how an extension got installed or where it came from, delete it.

-- Some come with no extensions
+- Some don’t allow extensions

 - Some are only compatible with native extensions from the browser maker